 Two surveys show that more tenants were able to pay their rent in May compared to April, likely because of federal stimulus payments.

-According to a survey by CBRE agents of 47 landlords in Orange County and other cities in the southwest Los Angeles County, 94% of tenants paid full rent in mid-May, compared to 91% of tenants paying full rent in mid-April.
-The surveys also revealed that 2.7% of tenants missed their May rent payments compared to 3.3% who made a partial payment.
+According to a survey by CBRE agents of 47 landlords in Orange County and other cities in the southwest Los Angeles County, 94% of tenants paid full rent in mid-May, compared to 91% of tenants paying in mid-April.
+The surveys also revealed that 2.7% of tenants missed their May payments compared to 3.3% who made a partial payment.

 “The collection rate was about 3% better.
 The uptick is almost 100% attributed to government incentive programs.”Michael Cavner, Orange County CBRE agent